Abundanceemma38/SecureBlog/README.md

  **For educational purposes only.
 Do not deploy to production or expose to the public internet.**

-SecureBlog is a deliberately vulnerable full-stack blog application built for hands-on web security training.
-Every vulnerability was intentionally designed and embedded — then tested and confirmed through real penetration testing techniques.
+SecureBlog is an intentionally vulnerable full-stack web application designed for hands-on penetration testing and security training.

+The application mimics a real-world blog platform where users can register, publish posts, comment, and manage content.
+While the interface appears normal, the backend intentionally contains multiple security vulnerabilities inspired by real-world web application flaws.

+This project demonstrates both **offensive security skills (vulnerability discovery and exploitation)** and **secure development awareness** by documenting how these flaws occur in real systems.

 Built with **Next.js**, **Prisma**, and **SQLite**.

+## Learning Objectives

+This project helps security learners practice identifying and exploiting:

+- SQL Injection
+- Authentication bypass
+- Stored Cross-Site Scripting (XSS)
+- Cookie theft via XSS
+- Weak session management
+- IDOR (Insecure Direct Object Reference)
+- Plaintext password storage
+- Privilege escalation

 ## Installation